How to date someone with adhd

 Support each other

 How to date someone with ADHD?
 Start by supporting each other in your relationship, regardless of whether your partner has ADHD.
 Celebrate each other’s successes and provide support during difficult times.
-It can be a thrilling and one-of-a-kind experience, so embrace the differences and cherish the qualities that make your partner truly special.
+It can be a thrilling and experience, so embrace the differences and cherish the qualities that make your partner truly special.

 Tell your partner when your time is needed to feel supported.
 If the situation drains you after you have tried hard to watch out for their ticks and what makes them feel good, it’s okay to ask for rest and support from their part as well.
 Support flourishes both sides, never forget that.